fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 CMD DEBUG=playground:* npm start
 ```

-Let's build the image from that, `docker build -t express-server .` and run it with `docker run -p 3000:3000 express-server`:
+Let's build the image from that, `docker build -t express-server .` and run it with `docker run -p 3123:3000 express-server`.
+The _-p_ flag will inform docker that a port from the host machine should be opened and directed to a port in the container.
+So the format is _-p host:application_.

 ```
-$ docker run -p 3000:3000 express-server
+$ docker run -p 3123:3000 express-server

 > playground@0.0.0 start
 > node ./bin/www